 The prospect may not be prepared for your call – but that’s no excuse for you to be unprepared.
 Gather every bit of information you can about the company – its goals, recent performance, growth, potential needs, etc.

 When faced with a long list of prospects to cold call, sales reps understandably avoid doing extensive, time-consuming research.
 But entering any call completely blind is a recipe for failure.

 Listen to the prospect:

 When cold calling a prospect, it’s important to remember they haven’t shown interest in your business.
 Therefore, pressuring them with a quick pitch of your products puts you on the fast track to rejection.
-Instead, look to learn the information that your data and research hasn’t provided.
-Show you’re eager to learn about the issues they face and in return they’ll want to learn about your business.
+Instead, look to learn the information that your data and research haven’t provided.
+Show you’re eager to learn about the issues they face and in return, they’ll want to learn about your business.

-Key Takeaways to Improve Your Cold Calls
+Key Takeaways to Improve Your Cold Call Sales Pitch

 It’s clear that sales has changed dramatically with the digital advances of the past decade.
-The cliché of a sales rep rifling through a stack of anonymous prospects, is no longer accurate.
+The cliché of a sales rep rifling through a stack of anonymous prospects is no longer accurate.
 There are new ways to get in touch with a prospect before dialing their phone number.
 Take advantage of them!

 However, every sales method has its time and place – and that includes cold calling.
 If you’re still using cold calling as part of your sales strategy, don’t panic.
-Instead, examine ways to introduce warm calling techniques, and perfect your cold calls with the right data, preparation and communication.
+Instead, examine ways to introduce warm calling techniques, and perfect your cold calls with the right data, preparation, and communication.